mulka/ploverwiki/Installation-Guide.md

 ### Windows

-- Download the `.exe` file from the release page.
+1. Download the `.exe` file from the release page.
-- You can place the file anywhere on your computer.
+  * You can place the file anywhere on your computer.
 You will run it from the same location every time.
-- Open the file to launch Plover.
+1. Open the file to launch Plover.

 ### Mac

 If you have [Homebrew Cask](https://caskroom.github.io/) installed on your system, you can run `brew cask install plover` at the command-line.
 Otherwise:

-- Download the `.dmg` file from the release page.
+1. Download the `.dmg` file from the release page.
-- Open the `.dmg`.
+1. Open the `.dmg`.
-- In the mounted disk, drag the `Plover.app` to your `Applications` folder.
+1. In the mounted disk, drag the `Plover.app` to your `Applications` folder.
-- Open `System Preferences > Security & Privacy > Privacy > Accessibility`.
+1. Open `System Preferences > Security & Privacy > Privacy > Accessibility`.
-- Click the "+" Button, and go to your applications and select `Plover.app`.
+1. Click the "+" Button, and go to your applications and select `Plover.app`.
-- Plover is set up!
-Simply run Plover like you would any other application.
+Plover is set up!
+You can run Plover like you would any other application.

 ### Linux